cpsamtec/virtuin-starter/README.md

 # Virtuin Starter

-This repo contains a simple outline to begin creating tasks and applications in Virtuin.
-The tasks are currently written in python, however you can use whatever tools and platforms you feel are best.
+This repo contains a simple starter to begin creating tasks and applications in Virtuin.
+The tasks are currently written in python, however you can use whatever tools and platforms you prefer.

-To begin using
+### To Begin

 * clone this repo
 * set VIRT_STATION_NAME on your computer globally to VIRT_DEFAULT_STATION
   - open collection.yml at the root
   - change the value of **stationCollectionEnvPaths -> VIRT_DEFAULT_STATION** with the absolute path of this repo.
   - you can change station name later and modify stationCollectionEnvPaths appropriately
-* load the collection.yml from the Virtuin GUI
+* load the root collection.yml from the Virtuin GUI

+### Contents

+- collection.env : currently empty, however environment variables can be added as needed.
+- collection.yml : development collection with two groups of tasks.
+First group has one task, which can be run as needed by the operator.
+Second group is managed so the REST API is used to enable and reset the status of tasks.
+The *dockerCompose* consists of an nginx web service so that files can be retrieved from the docker environment.
+It also consists of two services to build from source.
+Each of which contain the executables to run as *Tasks*.
+The path's use **VIRT_COLLECTION_ENV_PATH**, which will be set the corresponding path of matching station name in **stationCollectionEnvPaths**.

 see [Virtuin](https://github.com/cpsamtec/virtuin) documentation for more help